 If you have read my other guides on http://www.fearby.com you may tell I like the self-managed Ubuntu servers you can buy from Digital Ocean for as low as $5 a month (click here to get $10 in free credit and start your server in 5 minutes ).
-Digital ocean is a great place to start up your own server in the cloud, install some software and deploy some web apps or backend (API/databases/content) for mobile apps or services.
+Vultr has servers as low as $2.5 a month.
+Digital Ocean is a great place to start up your own server in the cloud, install some software and deploy some web apps or backend (API/databases/content) for mobile apps or services.
 If you need more memory, processor cores or hard drive storage simple shutdown your Digital Ocean server, click a few options to increase your server resources and you are good to go (this is called “scaling up“).
 Don’t forget to cache content to limit usage.

 This scalability guide is a work in progress (watch this space).
 My aim is to get 2000 concurrent users a second serving geo queries (like PokeMon Go) for under $80 a month (1x server and 1x mongoDB cluster).
 Currently serving 600~1200/sec.

 Anyone who has researched application scalability has come across articles on apps that have launched and crashed under load at launch.
 Even governments can spend tens of millions on developing a scalable solution, plan for years and fail dismally on launch (check out the Australian Census disaster).
 The Australian government contracted IBM to develop a solution to receive up to 15 million census submissions between the 28th of July to the 5th of September.
 IBM designed a system and a third party performance test planned up to 400 submissions a second but the maximum submissions received on census night before the system crashed was only o154 submissions a second.
 Predicting application usage can be hard, in the case of the Australian census the bulk of people logged on to submit census data on the recommended night of the 9th of August 2016.

 Sticking to a budget